ndpp/ndpp/docs/source/usersguide/troubleshoot.rst

 Problems with Compilation
 -------------------------

-If you are experiencing problems trying to compile OpenMC and NDPP, first check if the error you are receiving is among the following options.
+If you are experiencing problems trying to compile NDPP, first check if the error you are receiving is among the following options.

 Fatal Error: File 'xml_data_settings_t.mod' opened at (1) is not a GFORTRAN module file
 ***************************************************************************************

-When OpenMC and NDPP compile, the first thing it needs to do is compile source in the xml-fortran subdirectory.
+When NDPP compiles, the first thing it needs to do is compile source in the xml-fortran subdirectory.
 If you compiled everything with a compiler other than gfortran, performed a :program:`make clean`, and then tried to :program:`make` with gfortran, the xml-fortran modules would have been compiled with a different